The MAG has reopened! Online art activities and more are available on our blog.

 The Red Deer Museum + Art Gallery’s MAG Central is an engaging resource for object-based learning.
 Many everyday items from the past such as household objects, toys, military equipment, fur trade items, Indigenous tools, and photographs all highlight our regional history, tell personal stories or share insights into day-to-day life long ago.

 1. Offers a sensory experience; and stimulates curiosity.

 2. Creates direct links to specific topics or subjects in the curriculum.

 5. Encourages students to learn more about things that are of interest to them.

 4. Sharing knowledge and interests.

 By bringing the museum to you, the MAG has created an outreach resource for schools and community organizations to enhance their programs, with ‘hands on history’.

 Please book at least 2 weeks in advance to ensure items are available.
-Kits are free of charge and can be loaned out for a maximum of two weeks, and all loans require a refundable deposit of $50.00.
+Kits are $25 to rent and can be loaned out for a maximum of two weeks, and all loans require a refundable deposit of $50.00.
 Loan agreements will be signed at time of pick up and the deposit will be waived upon kit return.

 Outreach presentations are available at a cost of $40.00/ hour.
 This includes a museum educator to accompany the kit and lead an inquiry-based learning opportunity.